Calvin-Data-Science/cs375-376-public/content/project/_index.md

 Feedback:

-I wrote up some general comments here: https://cs.calvin.edu/courses/cs/344/22sp/project/#choosing-a-replication-project

-Kaggle will be most straightforward, the others more interesting.

-If you can get access to the dataset, the replication project could also be cool, especially if it connects with some of your personal interests.

 Have you found existing work that you\'d replicate?

 I agree that a Kaggle competition would be good for you.
 Maybe warm up on a closed competition to get used to how it works, then jump to a live one when you feel ready?